Israel says Netanyahu's first UAE visit postponed, stirs rights spat with Jordan | Law-Order

 Israel says Netanyahu's first UAE visit postponed, stirs rights spat with Jordan

-An announcement by Israel that Prime Minister Benjamin Netanyahu had postponed a first visit to the United Arab Emirates on Thursday due to a lag in Jordanian overflight rights drew a rare rebuke from Amman over a contested Jerusalem holy site.
-An Abu Dhabi appearance would have allowed Netanyahu to put his imprimatur on Israel-UAE ties that were formalised last year - a foreign policy flourish as he seeks re-election on March 23.
+Israeli Prime Minister Benjamin Netanyahu's announcement that he postponed a visit to the United Arab Emirates on Thursday because Jordan delayed granting overflight rights drew a rare rebuke from Amman over a contested Jerusalem holy site.

 State TV quoted Safadi as saying Israeli authorities had tried to change a programme agreed with Amman in a manner that it deemed harmful to Palestinian and Muslim rights of worship.
 "The crown prince did not want to allow Israel to impose restrictions on Muslims," Safadi was quoted as saying.

 Jordan's ruling Hashemite dynasty is the custodian of the Al Aqsa compound, an icon of the Palestinian statehood struggle and the third holiest site in Islam.
 Israel, which made peace with Jordan in 1994, maintains security control around the site, which Jews revere as the vestige of their two ancient temples.
-Jordan says Israel has no sovereign rights over the compound and has long chafed at organised visits there by religious Jews.
+Jordan says Israel, which captured East Jerusalem, including the walled Old City where al Aqsa is located, in the 1967 Middle East war, has no sovereign rights over the compound and has long chafed at organised visits there by religious Jews.

-Netanyahu had been due to visit the UAE and Bahrain - which also has newly established ties with Israel - last month but postponed that trip citing COVID-19 travel restrictions.
-(Writing by Dan Williams Editing by Jeffrey Heller and Mark Heinrich)
+Israel claims all of Jerusalem as its capital and annexed its eastern sector after the 1967 conflict, in a move that has not won international recognition.
+(Additional reporting by Jeffrey Heller Editing by Stephen Farrell and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)